unclereeemus/ytmp/README.md

   - the editor config is made for nvim; not all binds are tested to be working in vim
   - songs are streamed/downloaded with the 'bestaudio' option
   - song/thumbnail downloads are named as "<id> <title>.<ext>"
-  - mpv is started with these options: --x11-name='ytmp_mpv' --no-terminal --vid=no --input-ipc-server=/tmp/mpvsocketytmp
+  - mpv is started with these options: --x11-name='ytmp_mpv' --no-terminal --vid=no --input-ipc-server=$mpvsocket
   	--ytdl-format='bestaudio'
   - <search> with spaces don't have to be quoted
+  - when using the 'P' option, the word 'remastered' is not matched
   - when allowed to multi-select in fzf, if no selections are made and enter is pressed, the entry under the cursor is sent; if selections are made and enter is pressed, only the selections are passed
   - entries for local files are created with \`cksum --untagged --algorithm=blake2b -l 48 <file> | sed 's@\b  @ @'\`